-With this recipe you will have some leftover lemon curd filling—which is totally not a bad thing—so here are some ways you can enjoy it!
+With this lemon macarons recipe, you will have some leftover lemon curd filling—which is totally not a bad thing—so here are some ways you can enjoy it!

-- Cakes - makes a great filling for vanilla cakes!
-Pipe a border of buttercream around the top of the cake layer, then fill the center with lemon curd.
+- Cakes.
+Make a great filling for vanilla cakes!
+Pipe a buttercream border around the top of the cake layer, then fill the center with lemon curd.

-- Ice Cream - take vanilla bean ice cream and top with leftover shortbread crust crumbles, and lemon curd filling.
+- Ice Cream.
+Take vanilla bean ice cream and top it with leftover shortbread crust crumbles and lemon curd filling or try it with my Lemon Meringue Ice Cream Pie recipe!
 YUM!